-The proposed site would include construction of a 5,000 sft pond with an average rearing depth of 4 feet.
+As detailed in the 2017 report, the proposed site would include construction of a 5,000 sft pond with an average rearing depth of 4 feet.
 The two roughen channels (3% slope preference) for both inlet and outlet to the pond site would allow for upstream/downstream access by fish of all life histories.
 Operations would occur as spring acclimation of up to 75,000 steelhead yearlings (currently direct planted into Nason Creek) that would be transported to the site mid-March from Chiwawa Acclimation Facility (overwintering location) and released late April/early May (Appendix D).
+Designs stayed consistent with updates provided in 2017.
+The selected engineer (FishEngineers, Inc.) provided an impact assessment map to quantify the disturbance areas during construction and help assess the level of revegetation required post-project implementation.
+Areas were flagged with different color ribbon to identify pond edge (blue ribbon) and impact areas for construction (pink ribbon).
+Bidding process was conducted, a contractor was selected, and an on-site pre-construction meeting was performed on July 23, 2018.
+Due to delays in receiving both USACE and WSDOE permits, the project was pushed to 2019.
+Construction and engineering contracts were amended to run through December 2019 to ensure a re-bid was not needed.
+Updated cost estimates due to material rates will be provided during future pre-con meetings.

-Property ownership was identified after preliminary, environmental parameters were assessed and reviewed (i.e. - suitable space, water availability, and non-sensitive working area) and permission was granted to allow the development of the project.
-A long term Land Use Agreement (LUA) will be produced as the process continued and is determined if a viable location to construct the acclimation pond in question.
+As mentioned in 2017, a long term Land Use Agreement (LUA) was amended and completed to allow construction through December 2019.
 The creek, named as Upper Whitepine, is a year round spring fed water source able to produce between 1.5 and 2.0 cubic feet per second.
 Proposed construction location is within a current BPA powerline transmission easement.
 As previously mentioned in past reports, YN had secured a Land Use Agreement (LUA) for access/construction/use within the aforementioned easement.
+A second addendum of the original agreement was required to extend the timelines for construction purposes and secured for construction in 2019.
 Specific conditions for the term of the LUA are outlined within the agreement (Appendix E; TERR-3, BPA Case No. 20130431).